vnsonvo/vnsonvo/README.md

 I'm Son (Hubert)

 I am an engineer from VietNam 🇻🇳.
-I am interested in reading and developing software solutions.
+I am interested in reading and developing solutions.
-I’m looking to collaborate with other developers.
+I’m looking to collaborate with other engineers.

 <!--
 **sondocode/sondocode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.